DataBiosphere/data-portal/content/guides/userguides/exploring-projects.md

 ## Downloading Project Metadata

-For each project, the DCP maintains a project specific TSV file containing the full project metadata.
+For each project, the DCP maintains a project-specific TSV file containing the full project metadata.
 The TSV contains a row for each file in the project and columns for each metadata property.
 Meanings of the metadata properties are listed in the [Metadata Dictionary](/metadata).

-The metadata TSV file gives a representation of the project's metadata graph that can be sorted and filtered using standard spreadsheet or data manipulation tools.
+The metadata TSV file gives a representation of the project's metadata graph that can be sorted and filtered using a standard spreadsheet or data manipulation tools.

-The **"Project Metadata"** tab left of the Project Information page contains a link to download the project's metadata file.
+The **Project Metadata"** tab left of the Project Information page contains a link to download the project's metadata file.

 ![Project Metadata](../_images/project_metadata.png "Project Metadata")